sendgrid/docs/content/docs/ui/account-and-settings/billing.md

 ##     Payment methods

 SendGrid accepts credit or check cards.
 We charge accounts on a monthly basis; we do not offer pre-payment, quarterly billing, or annual billing at this time.
-We don’t accept PayPal, wire transfer, checks, or any card requiring a PIN.
+We do not accept PayPal, wire transfer, checks, or any card requiring a PIN.

 You can update your card information, retry a failed payment, and export past invoices for your business on the Plan & Billing tab of your [Account Details]( https://app.sendgrid.com/account/billing) page.
 It is also possible to change your package type and cancel your account from this page.

-##     Marketing Campaigns Contacts

-Each email sent using the UI or API costs one credit - this counts towards your monthly plan volume, just like the messages you already send.
-In addition to this normal charge, if you are using Marketing Campaigns to store contacts, you are charged for storing those contacts:

-**Your first 2,000 contacts are free.
-After 2,000 contacts, we charge $10.00 per 10,000 stored contacts per month.**

-We charge based on the highest number of contacts stored in the preceding month.
-Think of it as a high-water mark, so even if you reduce your contacts before your next bill rolls around (the 1st of each calendar month), we charge for whatever upper limit was reached.

  ###     Subusers